ClearlyDazed/samsungTVlegacy/README.rst

 Library usage
 =============

-samsungctl-legacy can be imported as a Python 3 library:
+samsunglegacy can be imported as a Python 3 library:

 .. code-block:: python

-    import samsungctl-legacy
+    import samsunglegacy

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement:

 .. code-block:: python

-    with samsungctl_legacy.Remote(config) as remote:
+    with samsunglegacy.Remote(config) as remote:
         # Use the remote object

 The constructor takes a configuration dictionary as a parameter.
 All